- YugabyteDB - 2.2

 Reduce Tablet count per node to 10k or less

 Additional nodes will allow the distribution of tablets, and therefore reduce the number of tablets on any one node.
 Double the nodes in the cluster will halve the number of tablets per node, which may be an effective solution where possible.

 Tune heartbeat interval and Rocksdb Memstore to decrease the overhead of each individual tablet

 If you are unable to reduce the number of tablets to an acceptable number using one of the methods above, it is possible to reduce the overhead of heartbeat operations and the memory usage of each tablet by adjusting the following settings.
 Please confirm these values with Yugabyte Support for your specific use case

-Note: leader_lease_duration_ms should be 4x the value of raft_heartbeat_interval_ms.
+Note: leader_lease_duration_ms should be less than the value of (raft_heartbeat_interval_ms x leader_failure_max_missed_heartbeat_periods).